Human rights in Paraguay: LGBT+ rights

-Officially, discrimination against gays is illegal, though discrimination is widespread, and government officials often ignore the law in practice.
-LGBT groups operate freely, and the government issues permits and provides security for gay-pride marches.
-Even though the state provides security for gay-pride marches and gatherings recently these marches and gatherings have led to clashes between the police and the paraders that have accused the government of discriminating them after some homophobic statements made by Colorado and UNACE congressmen.
+Officially, discrimination against homosexuals is illegal, though discrimination is widespread and government officials often ignore the law in practice.
+LGBTQ+ community is not granted any protection in discrimination in the military, housing selection, or employment.

+LGBTQ+ groups operate freely, and the government issues permits and provides security for gay-pride marches.
+Although security is provided these marches and gatherings have led to clashes between the police and the paraders as of recently.
+Parades have accused the government of discrimination after some homophobic statements made by Colorado and UNACE congressmen.
-Employee rights

-Paraguayan law allows unions, strikes, and collective bargaining, and forbids binding arbitration.
-In practice, however, employers act with impunity against strikers and unions.
-The law also prohibits forced labor, but in practice, it is widespread.
+Labor Rights

+Under legislation established by the Minister of Labor, workers are granted the right to unionize, perform strikes, and collectively bargain under specific criteria.
+Additional legislation serves to protect union and strike coordinators against binding arbitration or retribution.
+The government does not actively enforce these rules nor penalize employers who have violated any protection law.

+As of 2025, established law has set up a standard maximum of 8 work hours per day, 48 hours per week, and a required overtime payment for all workers exceeding these hours.
+The government has not established a national minimum wage for all working sectors.
+Some regions of the country have established their own minimum wage for workers.

 Labor by children under 14 is illegal, but it is actually widespread.
-As of 2010, slightly over half of Paraguayan children between ages five and 17 are in employment, with the majority of them working over 14 hours a week.
+As of 2010, slightly over half of Paraguayan children between ages five and 17 are employed, with the majority working over 14 hours a week.
 There are known to be slaves in Paraguay, especially among domestic servants; parents sell children to perform forced labor, smuggle drugs, and commit other crimes.
 Enforcement of laws against these activities is hampered by a lack of resources.

-There is a minimum wage, but it is unenforced.
-There is also a standard workweek, but violations abound.